Alexander2198/GraphQL/README.md

 install the packages from my requirements.txt with the following command:
 - pip install -r requirements.txt
-and that's it, we can run our project. the progrma consist in  information about {"id": 1, "name": "Alice", "age": 30, "characteristics": ["smart", "friendly"], "email": "alice@example.com", "address": "123 Main St"}, but you personalizate the api in a query only view  user id and age.
+and that's it, we can run our project. the progrma consist in  information about {"id","name", "age", "characteristics", "email" and "address" }, but you personalizate the api in a query only view  user id and age.